mateusdigital/tool-repochecker/README.md

 pip install --user . ## Using pip manually
 ```

-As convience there's a script for each platform to install it automatically.
+As convenience there's a script for each platform to install it automatically.
 ```powershell
 ./install.ps1 ## Powershell
 ./install.sh  ## Unix